rails/rails/guides/source/active_job_basics.md

 Rails.application.config.active_job.custom_serializers << MoneySerializer
 ```

-Note that auto-loading reloadable code during initialization is not supported.
+Note that autoloading reloadable code during initialization is not supported.
 Thus it is recommended
 to set-up serializers to be loaded only once, e.g. by amending `config/application.rb` like this:

 ```ruby